benedictchapman/benedictchapman.github.io/_posts/2020-09-25-finished-wordmarks.md

 ## Funky Lush

 I next experimented with an alternative stroke, one that gave the letters a 3D aspect.
-In this case I blending together the wordform and a spatially shifted copy of the wordform, then applied a stroke around that.
+In this case I blended together the wordform and a spatially shifted copy of the wordform, then applied a stroke around that.
 It actually worked really nicely.

 ![Lush stroke perspective]({{ site.baseurl }}/images/lush-stroke-perspective.png)